Vernon Kay: Radio

 In January 2004, Kay joined BBC Radio 1 and presented an entertainment show every Sunday.
-In April 2004, he was given the 10am1pm weekend slot, which was previously hosted by Colin Murray and Edith Bowman and previously broadcast on both Saturdays and Sundays on the popular radio network.
+In April 2004, he was given the 10 am - 1 pm weekend slot, which was previously hosted by Colin Murray and Edith Bowman and previously broadcast on both Saturdays and Sundays on the popular radio network.
 From October 2007 Dick and Dom took over Sunday mornings; Kay's show then ran between 10 am to 1 pm on Saturday.
-In 2008, he was one of a team of DJ's who filled in for Edith Bowman while she was on maternity leave along with Fearne Cotton and Nihal.
+In 2008, he was one of a team of DJs who filled in for Edith Bowman while she was on maternity leave, along with Fearne Cotton and Nihal.

 On 11 February 2009, it was announced that Kay would fill in for Chris Moyles while he climbed Mount Kilimanjaro for Comic Relief, an act he repeated on 13 July 2009 when Moyles took a day off.
 He also filled-in for Pete Tong's Essential Selection on Radio 1 on 10 April 2008.
 That same year, Kay filled in again for Chris Moyles from 10 August to 15 August when he was on holiday.
-From 30 November 2009 Kay, again, covered for Chris Moyles on breakfast for a whole week as Moyles, Aled Haydn Jones and Fearne Cotton were away in Uganda handing out malaria nets and seeing how the money raised from the Mount Kilimanjaro climb for Comic Relief was being spent.
+From 30 November 2009 Kay, again, covered for Chris Moyles on breakfast for a whole week as Moyles and Aled Haydn Jones were away in Uganda handing out malaria nets and seeing how the money raised from the Mount Kilimanjaro climb for Comic Relief was being spent.

 On 9 November 2012, it was announced that Kay would leave BBC Radio 1 to spend more time with his family.
 He presented his final show on 22 December and was replaced by Matt Edmondson.